 Persistence beats resistance.
 This one is an important life lesson.
 Given the exceptional situation we are in, expect to receive an overwhelming number of rejections.
 The question is – what are you going to do about it?
 Are you going to move on with your life, or use these rejections to better yourself and learn how to grow?
 Whenever you hear a “no”, try to get feedback on the reasons behind the decision not to take you forward into the hiring process.
 If you have a good relationship with your recruitment consultant, be candid with them and ask them not to shield you from feedback.
-If they offer free CV Format Services like at Rutherford, don’t hesitate to go for it – it might be a life saver.
+If they offer services such as Free CV format, don’t hesitate to go for it – it might be a life saver.

 While round after round of rejection is not an easy thing to handle, remember one crucial aspect: you are not alone.
 Even in a good economy, very few candidates get placed at the first time of asking, including when headhunted.
 For every acceptance, there may be hundreds of rejections.
 Keep this in mind: you are not experiencing that rejection alone.

 Be open to alternative career paths or options you have overlooked in the past.
 Amazing careers and life opportunities happen when one gets out of one's comfort zone: now might be the time to do just that.
 Whether it is applying for roles you wouldn’t normally go for, or starting your own small business, make sure you diversify your options and go beyond what you would normally do.
 If you are thinking of starting your own company, keep in mind that while it might not pay as much as your previous role right now, you may also be at the beginning of the next Facebook or Gymshark!